 Contact: 701-224-0588 x 106

-Greg is the Director of Programs & Research at the Consensus Council, providing program support for various Council activities.
+Greg is the Deputy Director at the Consensus Council, providing program support for various Council activities.
 Greg has extensive experience in public policy analysis, program design and administration, group facilitation, legislative initiatives, data analysis, accountability reporting, program evaluation and improvement, grants management, and technical writing.
 Greg earned his Bachelor of Arts degree in human development from St. Mary’s College, Winona, MN.
 He earned his Master of Arts degree in religion and religious education from Fordham University, New York, NY.

 Prior to joining the Council, Greg served 28 years with the North Dakota Department of Public Instruction, completing his service as Director of Assessment.
 During his tenure, Greg supervised the development and implementation of the state’s academic content and achievement standards, the state’s academic assessment program, and the state’s academic accountability reporting system, compliant with federal and state statute.
 Greg supervised the administration of several multi-million-dollar state grant programs, including professional development, innovation, and accountability initiatives.
 He served as director of the state’s interagency early childhood tracking system for children at-risk for developmental delays.
 Prior to his service to the state, Greg directed non-public education programs for the Diocese of Bismarck for 10 years.
 Greg has served on various regional and national education advisory committees and councils.